Morris Oxford: Oxford Traveller all-steel Series IV (1957–1960)

 Early models were manufactured having a single colour and fitted with a column-change gearbox.
-When refreshed in 1958 most Travellers we sold with a dual-tone painwork scheme, although the previous single colour scheme remained available.
+When refreshed in 1958 most Travellers were sold with a dual-tone paintwork scheme, although the previous single colour scheme remained available.
 The update also included a floor change gearbox and corresponding cut-out in the front bench seat to allow its operation..

-Oxford Series V 1959–61
+Oxford Series V (1959–1961)

 For 1959, the Oxford, announced on Lady Day 25 March 1959, was merged into the mid-sized Pininfarina-designed BMC Farina range along with a half-dozen other previously announced models, including the 1958 Wolseley 15/60 and 1959 Riley 4/68, Austin A55 Cambridge Mark II, and MG Magnette Mark III.
 The Series IV Traveller was still sold for the first year after which a Series V Traveller was made.

 In all, 87,432 Series V Oxfords were built.